 It is funny, and gets better with each season especially with Dan Levy's performance as David who is the standout in the show.
 His friendship with Stevie the motel clerk, played by Emily Hampshire, is pure chemistry.

-Update: There are now FIVE seasons of Schitt's Creek available on Netflix.
-They just keep getting funnier and the good news is that the show has been renewed for a sixth season.
-However, sadly that will also be the last one.
+Update: There are now SIX seasons of Schitt's Creek available on Netflix UK.
+They just keep getting funnier but sadly the sixth is also the last one.
 Creators Dan and Eugene Levy issued a statement saying:

 “It’s not lost on us what a rare privilege it is in this industry to get to decide when your show should take its final bow.